Thank you, Missouri Baptists, for exceeding our state missions offering goal!

-Missouri Baptists set record for MMO giving
+Missouri Baptists exceed goal for 2020 MMO

-We want to say thank you to Missouri Baptists and MBC-affiliated churches for their sacrificial giving in support of 16 ministries across our state.
-Every penny given through MMO goes directly to missions projects, with no funds devoted to overhead.
+Phillips noted that every penny given through MMO goes directly to missions projects, with no funds devoted to overhead.
 This results in a greater direct impact on transforming lives and communities with the gospel.

-Missouri Baptists have captured the vision of direct support of missions projects across the state.
-When you know that your gifts help foster children find Christian homes, take the gospel to unreached people groups in Missouri, and provide training and field experience for the next generation of leaders, you can see the direct connection between MMO gifts and gospel impact.
+“When you know that your gifts help foster children find Christian homes, take the gospel to unreached people groups in Missouri, and provide training and field experience for the next generation of leaders, you can see the direct connection between MMO gifts and gospel impact,” he said.

 Funds raised in excess of the goal are placed in reserve for future missions opportunities.
 At the same time, 10 percent of the excess is given to Missouri WMU, which promotes state, national, and international missions in MBC-affiliated churches.